Finding Groups of Cross-Correlated Features in Bi-View Data: Simulation Study

-We generated a single large dataset having $n = 200$ samples and two measurement types, with $p=100,000$ and $q=20,000$ features, respectively.
-The number of features is of the same order of magnitude as in the eQTL dataset considered in Section \ref{sec:eqtl}.
-Following the notation at the beginning of Section \ref{sec:pop-bimod}, we denote the two types of features by index sets $S = \{ s_1, s_2 \ldots s_p \}$ and $T = \{t_1, t_2 \ldots t_q \}$.
-For each individual, the joint $p+q$ dimensional measurement vector is independently drawn from a multivariate normal distribution with mean $0 \in \R^{p+q}$ and $(p+q) \times (p+q)$ covariance matrix $\Sigma$.
-The covariance matrix $\Sigma$ is designed so that it has $K=500$ true bimodules of various sizes, network structures, signal strengths and intra-correlations.
+We now describe the simulation model in more detail.
+Following the notation at the beginning of Section \ref{sec:setup}, we denote the two types of features by index sets $S = \{ s_1, s_2 \ldots s_p \}$ and $T = \{t_1, t_2 \ldots t_q \}$.
+For each of the $n$ individuals, the joint $p+q$ dimensional measurement vector is independently drawn from a multivariate normal distribution with mean $0 \in \R^{p+q}$ and $(p+q) \times (p+q)$ covariance matrix $\Sigma$.
+The covariance matrix $\Sigma$ is designed so that it has $K=1000$ target bimodules of various sizes, network structures, signal strengths, and intra-correlations.

 As it is difficult to generate structured covariance matrices while maintaining non-negative definiteness, we instead specify a generative model for the $p+q$ dimensional random row vector $(X, Y) \sim \mathcal{N}_{p+q}(0, \Sigma)$.
 To begin, we partitioned the first-half of the $S$-indices $\{ s_1, \ldots, s_{\ceil{p/2}} \}$ into $K$ disjoint subsets $A_1, A_2, \ldots, A_K$ with sizes chosen according to a Dirichlet distribution with parameter $(1, 1, \ldots, 1) \in \R^K$.
 In the same way, we generated a Dirichlet partition $B_1, B_2, \ldots, B_K$ of the first-half of $T$ indices $\{ t_1, \ldots, t_{\ceil{q/2}} \}$ independent of the previous partition.
-The feature-set pairs $(A_i, B_i)$ constitute the true bimodules, while the features in second-half of the $S$- and $T$-indices are not part of true bimodules.
-Next, the random sub-vectors $(X_{A_i}, Y_{B_i})$ corresponding to the true bimodules were generated independently for each $i \in [K]$ using a graph based regression model described below.
+The feature set pairs $(A_i, B_i)$ constitute the target bimodules, while the features in second-half of the $S$- and $T$-indices are not part of any bimodules.
+Next, the random sub-vectors $(X_{A_i}, Y_{B_i})$ corresponding to the target bimodules were generated independently for each $i \in [K]$ using a graph based regression model described next.

 Let $(A,B)$ be a feature set pair, and suppose that $\rho \in [0,1)$ and $\sigma^2 > 0$ are given.
 Let $D \in \{0,1\}^{|A| \times |B|}$ be a binary matrix, which we regard as the adjacency matrix of a connected bipartite network with vertex set $A \cup B$.
 Then the random row-vector $(X_{A}, Y_{B})$ is generated as follows: